humford/MoMathHackathon/README.md

 ## The Submission

 Our submission comes in the form of a library of Python functions for graphical representations of PID systems and a web-application with a full interactive tour of PID controllers.
-The point of our submission is to provide users and museum guests a
+The mathematical point of our submission is to provide users and museum guests an introduction to the power of control theory through the lens of PID and self-driving cars.

-A short but thorough explanation of your submission.
-What is the mathematical "point" of your submission?
-How does it illustrate the mathematical concepts you describe in an engaging way?
-Who do you envision the target audience to be?
+We illustrate our core mathematical concepts with highly visual and engaging interactive demonstrations of how the different terms in a PID controller add to the whole and accomplish the purpose of autonomous pathfinding.
+In addition, we endeavour to keep math jargon to an absolute minimum, and to guide our viewers to the important mathematical intuitions of PID controllers though guided questions rather than spelling the answers out.

+Research has shown intuitive introductions to the topics of calculus is often more engaging to young children than algebra and arithmetic.
+We envision a broad audience, especially with a potential theme of competing self-driving RC cars with PIDs designed by our users.
+Even so, we'd hope to include more advanced resources with the exhibit for those interested to pursue.

 ## Additional Notes